BeechatNetworkSystemsLtd/kyber-ARM/README.md

 $CC -o binary your_app.o -L. -lkyber512_ref.a
 ```

-Cross-compile located in toolchain directory of this repository.
+Cross-compile is located in toolchain directory of this repository.

 ## Testing